Philosophical MagazineTaylor & Francis., 1898 - Physics |

 Page 266

-Here again there is a great increase in the specific resistance in the thin layers , whilst the differences between the layers give an approximately constant value for the resistance of one turn , as was the case with water .
+... increase in the specific resistance in the thin layers , whilst the differences between the layers give an approximately constant value for the resistance of one turn , as was the case with water .
+For this reason it was expected that ...

-Here again there is a great increase in the specific resistance in the thin layers , whilst the differences between the layers give an approximately constant value for the resistance of one turn , as was the case with water .
+... increase in the specific resistance in the thin layers , whilst the differences between the layers give an approximately constant value for the resistance of one turn , as was the case with water .
+For this reason it was expected that ...

 Page 445

-Plücker , however , believed that in some cases , as the magnetizing force is increased the coefficient of ...
-Plücker also thought he observed in some cases an increase in x with an increase in the magnetizing force up to a certain ...
+... increased the coefficient of susceptibility for diamagnetic bodies decreases in a similar way as in iron .
+Plücker also thought he observed in some cases an increase in with an increase in the magnetizing force up to a certain point ...

-Plücker , however , believed that in some cases , as the magnetizing force is increased the coefficient of ...
-Plücker also thought he observed in some cases an increase in x with an increase in the magnetizing force up to a certain ...
+... increased the coefficient of susceptibility for diamagnetic bodies decreases in a similar way as in iron .
+Plücker also thought he observed in some cases an increase in with an increase in the magnetizing force up to a certain point ...

 Contents